 C:Program FilesGrinding Gear GamesPath of Exile.

 - Locate PackCheck.exe, right-click it, and choose Run as administrator.

 - Pack Check will perform a scan and replace any corrupted files.
 This can take a while, so you need to be patient.

 - After the process is completed, start the game again.

-If you have the Steam version, you need to Verify integrity of game cache.
+If you have the Steam version, you need to verify the integrity of the game cache.
 To do that, follow these steps:

 - Start Steam and locate Path of Exile in your library.

-- Go to Local files tab and click Verify the integrity of game cache button.
+- Go to the Local files tab and click Verify the integrity of the game cache button.

 - This process might take a while so you’ll have to be patient.

 - After the process is completed, try running the game again.